catenarytransit/catenary-backend/readme.md

 Good commit messages are required to contribute to this project.

-Using Generative AI to work on this project is not allowed.
+Using Generative AI to write the code is somewhat discouraged, but still permitted.
+Having the Generative AI model write the entire code may make us run into copyright issues.

 ### Installation of Postgres